oseparovic/effective-cygwin/README.md

 Notes
 -----

+**General**
+Non-cygwin interactive prompts often do not work in cygwin.
+See [this][2] google code issue.

+**Python**
-* **Python** - do not install python port through cygwin.
+Do not install python port through cygwin.
 Version 2.6 is OLD.
-Install through windows installer and then follow steps below if for some reason you need to use the interactive prompt.
+Install through windows installer.
+To fix the interactive prompt start using: `python -i`

-Non-cygwin interactive prompts often do not work in cygwin.
-See [this][2] google code issue. **Workaround** - if you want to use the python interactive prompt run `python -i`.
+**MongoDb**

-* **MongoDb** - non-cygwin interactive prompts often do not work in cygwin.
-See [this][2] google code issue. **Workaround** - no known way of making MongoDb interactive prompt work in cygwin :(
+No known way of making MongoDb interactive prompt work in cygwin :(

 [1]: http://puttycyg.googlecode.com/files/puttycyg-20101029.zip
 [2]: http://code.google.com/p/mintty/issues/detail?id=56